 Anesthesia & Pain Management

 Considering your pet’s comfort is an important part of the surgical process.
-We use anesthesia and other forms of pain management when needed before, during and after a surgical procedure at AESC.
+Led by our board-certified veterinary anesthesiologist, our team uses anesthesia and other forms of pain management when needed before, during and after a surgical procedure at AESC.
 You can feel relief too knowing that we use the safest medications possible and closely monitor our patients every step of the way to ensure they are comfortable and healthy throughout.

 Our advanced surgical services include: